M-Itrych/ASCII-Tube/README.md

 ## Notes

-- For now and video is blinking, I will fix it Later
+- For now video is blinking, I will fix it Later

 Enjoy exploring the world of music videos in ASCII art!